 Mulan is the story of titular Mulan, who is worried her father will be drafted into the Chinese military.
 So she takes his spot, impersonating a man and learning to fight.

 What on Earth has that got to do with spirituality?
 Sun Tzu, that’s what.
 Mulan was inspired (in part) by a legendary Chinese general, military strategist, and philosopher Sun Tzu.
 That’s why Mulan includes a paraphrasing of a famous Sun Tzu quote:

 “We must be swift as the coursing river, with all the force of a great typhoon, with all the strength of a raging fire, mysterious as the dark side of the moon.”
 [Mulan].

-Spiritual Mulan Quote: Destiny guard our girls and our future as it fast unfurls.
+Mulan Quote: Destiny guards our girls and our future as it fast unfurls.
 Please look kindly on these cultured pearls, each a perfect porcelain doll.
 Please bring honor to us all.

 In The Life of Pi, Pi’s parents sell their zoo and board a freighter with their sons.
 Tragedy strikes.
 Down goes the freighter.
 Pi is left alone as the only human survivor.
 He has his pet Bengal tiger for company (damn good pet, right?).
 If Pi and his tiger are to survive, they will have to learn to be friends and to trust one another.

 Life of Pi Quote: Faith is a house with many rooms.
 But no room for doubt?
 Oh plenty, on every floor.
 Doubt is useful, it keeps faith a living thing.
 After all, you cannot know the strength of your faith until it is tested.